sofijahangir/Student-Forum/README.md

 ### Feature Owner - Nirav Solanki
 1. [add Post](https://student-forum-2020.herokuapp.com/discussions/add) - This page allows the user to create a new post for a particular subject.
 2. [discussion list](https://student-forum-2020.herokuapp.com/discussions) - This page list the discussions of the subject the user is registered to.
 It allows the user to give different types of filter (discussion of particular course, active discussion, archived discussion, etc)

 ### Feature Owner - Nishant Bhambhani
+1. [Add Course](https://student-forum-2020.herokuapp.com/course/add) - This page, allows the users to add the courses for having discussions.
+Initially, the user will fill in the add course form on this page and then the course will be added.
+After adding the course, the course along with its details will be stored in the database.
+2. [Browse Course](https://student-forum-2020.herokuapp.com/course/browse) - This page will render the courses stored in the database.
+The user can search and get enrolled into courses on this page.